Frequently Asked Questions

 What is a flowing screed?

-Screedflo flowing liquid screed is selected sharp sand aggregate mixed with anhydrite binder and water.
+Screedflo flowing anhydrite liquid screed is selected sharp sand mixed with anhydrite binder and water.

 How does Screedflo compare to traditional sand and cement floor screeds?

 Anhydrite screed is calcium sulphate based.
-As it is a liquid the finish is much smoother, flatter and faster to install.
+As it is a liquid, the finish is much smoother, flatter and the screed is faster to install.
 It is a stronger product than traditional sand and cement screed, and so can be laid thinner.
-It conducts the heat from UFH pipes more effectively.
+It conducts the heat from UFH pipes up to 5 times more effectively.

-Flowing screed can be used for almost any internal application to provide a flat, smooth surface for all types of floor coverings, either domestic or commercial.
+Flowing screed can be used for almost any internal application to provide a level, flat, smooth surface to an SR2 finish, for all types of floor coverings, either domestic or commercial.
+Please see the Our Products page on our website.

 Can flowing screeds be used with under floor heating?

-Flowing screeds do not require reinforcement as they do not curl and shrinkage is extremely low, minimising the risk of cracking.
+Flowing screeds are much stronger than traditional screeds and do not require reinforcement as they do not curl and shrinkage is extremely low, minimising the risk of cracking.
+Joints are required less frequently than with traditional screeds, but recommended through doorways and between areas of heated and non heated screeds.
+Check out our preparation advice.

 How much do I need?